Cubes, cacti, and framed long knots: Operads and related structures

-where $\sigma$ is any permutation such that $L_{\sigma(1)}^y(0), \dots, L_{\sigma(m)}^y(0)$ is a nondecreasing list.
-This map is continuous and $\SS_m$-equivariant, and the collection of such maps over all natural numbers $m$ is compatible with the structure maps of these operads.
-Each map $\mathcal{C}_2(m) \to \Ov(m)$ is a homotopy equivalence \cite[Proposition 2.6]{Budney:Splicing}, so the map $\CC_2 \to \Ov$ is an equivalence of operads.

-By an abuse of notation, for a little interval $L: \I \to \I$ we will sometimes denote the image of $L$ by the same symbol.
-Since each $L_i$ is assumed to be affine-linear, it is uniquely determined by its image.
-In a similar vein, a little interval $L:\I \to \I$ uniquely extends to an affine-linear map $\R\to \R$, and when necessary $L$ should be interpreted as this extension.
+By an abuse of notation, for any $L: \I \to \I$ we will sometimes denote the image of $L$ by the same symbol.
+Similarly, we will sometimes also use $L$ to denote its unique extension to an affine-linear map $\R\to \R$.